Mega Man Powered Up

 Mega Man Powered Up (Note: known in Japan as (ロックマンロックマン, Rockman Rockman)) is a 2006 platform game developed and published by Capcom.
 It was released for the PlayStation Portable (PSP) handheld game console in March 2006.
 It is a remake of the original Mega Man game, released in 1987 for the Nintendo Entertainment System (NES).
 Players control the eponymous star Mega Man, who must stop Dr. Wily from conquering the world using eight robots called Robot Masters.

 The game uses a chibi art style that was intended for the original NES game but was not possible at the time.
 The designers intended to keep this design faithful to the way the characters worked and looked in the original.
 Unlike the original game, players can control these eight Robot Masters under the right circumstances.
 Other new features include a level creator mode and a challenge mode.

 First revealed in 2005, Powered Up was released in a bundle alongside Mega Man Maverick Hunter X (also for PSP); in Japan, it was also released on the PSP's PlayStation Network (PSN) service.
-While it received generally positive reviews, the game sold poorly, and plans for a remake of Mega Man 2, titled Mega Man Powered Up 2, fell through.
+While it received positive reviews, the game sold poorly, especially in North America, and plans for a sequel and remake of Mega Man 2, titled Mega Man Powered Up 2, fell through.